MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-* If not all CDNs publish HTTPS records, clients will sometimes receive NODATA for HTTPS queries (as with cdn3.svc3.example above), and thus no "ech" SvcParam, but could receive A/AAAA records from a different CDN which does support ECH.
-Clients will be unable to use ECH in this case.
+* If not all CDNs publish HTTPS records, clients will sometimes receive NODATA for HTTPS queries (as with cdn3.svc3.example above), but could receive A/AAAA records from a different CDN.
+Clients will attempt to connect to this CDN without the benefit of its HTTPS records.

 ### Non-HTTP uses